 "The Service needs a new secret branch, publically operating as something benign.
 This way we can get unknown agents inside these tyrant's organizations, to thwart their evil intentions before they strike.”

-President Hayes agreed.
+The President agreed.

 The site was perfect.

-However, Hayes' biggest remaining problem was explaining why the government needed a private train station a couple of miles away from anything else.
+By the end of 1879, the Secret Service had erased, rewritten, or burned up, every written reference (or map), that mentioned this mine.
+However, Hayes' biggest remaining problem was explaining why the government needed a train station in these boondocks, several miles away from anything else.

 Two years later (March 1881), just several weeks after President James A. Garfield (also from Ohio, and another general who served at Camp Chase), replaced Hayes as president, he appointed Hayes as director of this new federal service:

-The National Orphan Child Relief Agency
+The National Orphan Relief Agency (NORA)

-The guy's name was Nicola Tesla.
+His name was Nicola Tesla.